mobinasri/flagger/README.md

 ````

 ### 4. Remove the alignments with alternative alleles
-By having the biallelic snps it is possible to find the alignments with alternative alleles, remove them from the bam file and produce a new bam file.
+By having the biallelic snps it is possible to find the alignments with alternative alleles, remove them from the bam file.
 `filter_alt_reads` is a program that can be used for this aim.
 ```
 ## Run filter_alt_reads to get a bam file with no alternative-contained alignments